-It’s hard to make peace with the ordinary life when the world throws slogans and pictures and advertising at me every day telling me to strive for the extraordinary.
+It’s hard to make peace with the ordinary life when the world throws slogans, pictures, and advertising at me every day telling me to strive for the extraordinary.
 It’s hard for me to reconcile my big dreams with the trench I’m in trying to accomplish them.
 I struggle with envy when I’m walking this line of the scroll.
-I know on one hand I am blessed to even have an ordinary at all, but on the other, I struggle through wondering why my ordinary doesn’t have a private jet whisking me and my beautifully dressed, without a character t-shirt in sight, family off to Greece.
+I know, on the one hand, I am blessed to even have an ordinary at all, but on the other, I struggle through wondering why my ordinary doesn’t have a private jet whisking me and my beautifully dressed, without a character t-shirt in sight family off to Greece.

 Why is my ordinary so ordinary?